sendyhalim/laravel-modularizer/readme.md

 * [JeffreyWay's generator](https://github.com/JeffreyWay/Laravel-4-Generators)

 ---
+###Install
+---

+Add `"sendy/modularizer": "dev-master"` to your composer.json then run `composer update` in your terminal.

+---
 ###Using it...
 ---
 First make you need to publish the config, fire up your terminal and move to your  and type